 ARTICLE VI

-EXECUTIVE DIRECTOR
+: EXECUTIVE DIRECTOR

 The board of directors may appoint a person to exercise all of the powers and perform all of the duties set forth in this Article VI and shall designate such person so appointed as the Executive Director.
 The Executive Director shall have such general powers and duties of supervision and management as are usually vested in the office of the chief administrative officer of a corporation, and such person shall carry into effect all directions and resolutions of the board.
 The Executive Director shall direct the day to day affairs of this corporation including supervising all employees of this corporation, reporting to the board of directors any violation of the rules and regulations (if any), collecting any charges or fees, and keeping records in the form prescribed from time to time by the board of directors and reporting thereon whenever so requested by the board of directors.
 The Executive Director shall be directly responsible to the board and shall report directly to the board.